outdreamer/build-a-cure/docs/tasks/poc.md

         'find solutions resolving differences',
         'combine solutions'
       ],
-      'missing_info_logic': [
+      'info_gap_logic': [
-        'find missing info causing problems', # ['missing info of connection between a & b', 'missing info of how to apply structures like 'combine' to standardize variables', 'missing info of solution output energy unit number']
+        'find info gaps causing problems', # ['info gap of connection between a & b', 'info gap of how to apply structures like 'combine' to standardize variables', 'info gap of solution output energy unit number']
-        'find order of missing info gaps to fill', 'find/generate/derive info to fill info gaps in correct order' ]
+        'find order of info gaps to fill', 'find/generate/derive info to fill info gaps in correct order' ],
+      'limit_logic': [
+        'find limits causing problems', # ['limit of variables to capture info', 'limit of variables to be converted into each other', 'limit of variable structures to be equated']
+        'find functions with power to invalidate limits', 'find order of limits to invalidate',
+        'apply functions to invalidate limits in correct order' ]
     },
     'components': ['problem', 'subproblem', 'subsolution', 'solution'],